Connecticut Valley Hospital: History

 The Connecticut Hospital for the Insane was formally opened in Middletown in 1868.
 Two years earlier, Middletown had granted the site to the State for the establishment of an asylum to accommodate Connecticut's mentally ill.
 By 1896, four groups of buildings had been erected and the institution was one of the largest of its kind in the country.
+Connecticut Valley Hospital Cemetery was established in 1878.

 The site is still used as a psychiatric care facility, operated by the Department of Mental Health and Addiction Services.
 The State has indicated that it wishes to demolish up to 24 buildings on the campus.

 Facilities

-Located South Farms district, Connecticut Valley Hospital consists of a large concentration of early and contemporary buildings.
+Located in South Farms district, Connecticut Valley Hospital consists of a large concentration of early and contemporary buildings.
 The site, landscaped with broad lawns and large shade trees, is at the top of a hill and offers panoramic views of the city.
 Silver Street and Bow Lane pass through the property which is bordered by Eastern Drive, to the west.
 Small drives, leading from these streets, traverse the property's grounds.

 The hospital consists of approximately eighty structures complemented by 650 acre south and east of the main site.
 It includes large institutional buildings constructed of brick and brownstone, frame and brick residences, and a number of maintenance buildings.
 The majority of these form a large group centered on Shew Hall.
 This site contains approximately 200 acres.
 It comprises many distinctive structures that evidence different periods of the institution's development.

 Shew Hall, the original hospital structure, was built in 1867.
 It functions as the administrative building and is the focal point of the institution.
 This large structure is named in honor of the hospital's first superintendent, Dr. Abram M. Shew.
 Designed by Addison Hutton of Philadelphia, it was constructed in the Second Empire style.
 The building was remodeled in 1939, when the interior was updated and a flat roof bordered by a parapet was installed on the main section.
 The three large wings display mansard roofs and details that are indicative of the main section's former appearance.

 Stanley Hall, built around 1879, was also designed in the Second Empire style.
 It was the hospital's maximum security facility in prior years.
 Stanley Hall was dismantled and removed some time after 1999.